smart-data-models/dataModel.TourismDestinations/Event/doc/spec_DE.md

       description: 'Detailed star ratings which led to the average value expressed in the ratingValue.
 Instructions for use: A structured value from 1 to 10 occurrences (Stars) where each element is a string in the format: `NumberOfSTar`: Percent. '
       properties:
         1:
+          description: Value 1 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         10:
+          description: Value 10 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         2:
+          description: Value 2 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         3:
+          description: Value 3 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         4:
+          description: Value 4 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         5:
+          description: Value 5 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         6:
+          description: Value 6 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         7:
+          description: Value 7 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         8:
+          description: Value 8 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
         9:
+          description: Value 9 in the rating of the event
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property